thomaszwagerman/fplboard/inst/app/www/about.md

 ## Author

 Hi there!
 My name is Thomas Zwagerman and I’m the author and maintainer of this R package.
-I am a data scientist and R developer.
+I am a Research Software Engineer.

 Although this is an FPL website I don’t work in football/sport.
-My background is environmental science, and I currently work in local government.
+My background is environmental science, and I currently work for the British Antarctic Survey.

-You can find me on [Twitter](https://twitter.com/thomzwa), and I also have a [blog](https://tzwagerman.netlify.app/) with R posts in all sorts of other topics.
+You can find me on [Twitter](https://twitter.com/thomzwa).